boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

   pip install pre-commit
   pre-commit install

 You can do your first pull request to the repository.
+In GitHub the tests actions will fail because the repository is still not using the runners with AEDT installed.

 Create backend